Top 4 Savings Accounts in Nepal (2022)

 You can print out the form to open this account, or find locations near you who may have it on Nabil’s website.

 Best High-rate Interest Account: Rastriya Banijya's Savings Account

 If you’re comfortable using a government-ran bank, then this one offers good interest rates and is much better ran the other government-banks in Nepal in my opinion, as well as are generally more knowledgeable about banking in my experience.

 They aren’t quite as “up-to-date” as the other banks we mention here and lack good online banking facilities and transparency, so it’s best to go into a physical location to discuss your options and which specific account you would be eligible for.
-You can check an overview of their accounts and interest rates offered on this page of their website, however it’s not always up-to-date and it’s only in Nepali — but this shouldn’t be an issue for most of you.
+You can check an overview of their accounts and interest rates offered on their website, however it’s not always up-to-date and it’s only in Nepali — but this shouldn’t be an issue for most of you.

 An Overall Decent Convenient Bank: Mega's Lokapriya Bachat Khata Account

 While I don’t trust this bank as much, I do still trust them enough to feel comfortable storing money in their bank — although I’d prefer to bank with Nabil personally.
 This account generally offers slightly less interest than Nabil’s savings account, although not enough to really make a big difference.